mtlynch/mtlynch.io/content/notes/minimalist-js-libraries-2022/index.md

 );
 ```

+So, it saves a lot of boilerplate, but it requires a lot of other boilerplate.
 The Stimulus version's HTML and JavaScript are both longer than the vanilla JS.

 Stimulus forces me to name things that you otherwise wouldn't name.
-I want the form to affect the error element below it, but then I have to name that set of elements.
+I want the form to affect the error element below it, but then I have to name that set of elements to form the "controller."
 What do I call it? `form`?
 That's confusing because it's not the `<form>` element.
 I just called it `new-user`.

 And then strangely, you have to repeat that `new-user` name throughout the child elements.
 For example, when I want to bind the input field to the `name` variable in the controller, I have to specify it as `data-new-user-target="name"` instead of just `data-target="name"`.

+I also found it confusing that its symbolic names don't match the HTML.
+For example, declaring `static targets = ["username"]` causes Stimulus to create a member property named `this.usernameTarget` instead of just `this.username`.

-The target semantics binds the element to an element, but I didn't see a way to bind to an element's attributes or contents.
+The target semantics binds a name to an element, but I actually want to bind to an element's contents or attributes.
+In other words, instead of binding the whole `username` input tag to the name `this.usernameTarget`, I wish I could have a variable just for the input element's value so that I don't have to traverse the element's properties to access the data I care about.

-And then you have to repeat that name in many places where it seems like it should be implied.
+So, Stimulus is interesting, but it's not a match for what I want.

 ### [MobX](https://mobx.js.org)